-On August 27th, Matthysse defended his WBO Latino belt with a devastating first round knockout of Rogelio Castaneda Jr. in which he sent his foe to the canvas three times.
-This win set the stage for what was an epic battle against former World Champion Zab Judah on November 6, 2010.
-The powerful Argentinean, whom Judah tabbed as the hardest puncher he ever fought, dropped the former World Champion and almost knocked him out before losing a disputed split decision in Judah’s backyard in Newark, New Jersey.
-The defeat was Matthysse’s first in his stellar six-year professional career.
-But, on January 21, Matthysse expects to take his frustration out on Corley and leave the judges out of the equation as he improved to 28-1 with 1 NC as a pro with an eighth round TKO win.
+On August 27, 2010 Matthysse defended his WBO Latino belt with a devastating first round knockout of Rogelio Castaneda Jr. in which he sent his foe to the canvas three times.
+This win set the stage for what was an epic battle against Zab Judah on November 6, 2010.
+Unfortunately, despite knocking Judah down and having him on the verge of a knockout defeat, the judges rendered a split decision in Judah’s favor.
+It was a controversial decision to say the least, but on January 21, 2011, he took his frustration out on former world champion DeMarcus Corley and left the judges out of the equation as he improved to 28-1 with 1 NC as a pro with an eighth round TKO win.

 Questionable judging would rear its ugly head again five months later though, when Matthysse scored another knockdown and rocked his opponent, Devon Alexander, several times, only to lose an ultra-controversial split decision.

 Disappointed by the verdict but not discouraged from his journey to a world championship, Matthysse bounced back with knockouts of Sergio Priotti and Angel Martinez that put him right in the 140-pound title mix, and after stopping Mexico’s Humberto Soto in just five rounds in June of 2012, he finally got his hand on a portion of a world title on September 8, 2012 as he stopped previously unbeaten Ajose Olusegun in 10 rounds to win the interim WBC 140-pound title which he successfully defended with a first round knockout of Mike Dallas Jr. in January of 2013.